jaredly/geometricart/Roadmap.md

+## Fancy Shader Goodness

+How are we planning to do it?

+So I tried "have every pixel know about every sub-path", and it didn't go well.
+So, next plan:
+iterate through all paths, and do a canvas render just for that path. we can generate a shader that takes up to the max number of segments... so that we don't have to recompile for every path. that's probably worth it.

+and then we pass in the path as a uniform, ... still only supporting lines for the moment, no arcs.

+And then, in the shader we compute:
+- whether we're inside the path
+- distance to closest edge
+- "how far around" we are for that edge, and for the whole shape.

+why am I doing this?
+b/c I want to be able to draw fancy things, with noise.

 ## CLIPPSSSS

 Ok, so one thing: we got issues when we have a starting point in the middle of an arc. apparently.